OneUptime/oneuptime/App/FeatureSet/Docs/Content/copilot/deploy-llm-server.md

 - **Docker Compose**: You need to have Docker Compose installed on your machine.
 - **System Requirements**: You need to have at least 64 GB of RAM, 32 GB GPU (compitable with CUDA & Docker), 8 CPU cores, and 100 GB of disk space.
 You could get away with less resources, but we recommend the above configuration for optimal performance.
 - **GPU is accessible by Docker**: You need to make sure that the GPU is accessible by Docker.
 Please read this [guide](https://docs.docker.com/compose/gpu-support/) for more information.
-- **OneUptime Server URL**: You need to have the URL of OneUptime Server.
-If you are using SaaS service its `https://oneuptime.com`.
-If you're self-hosting OneUptime, you need to have the URL of the self-hosted OneUptime Server.

 ### Installation